Ajitesh72/Football-Players/README.md

 # Football-Players
-In This project my major focus was to learn the use of components and using local Data to use it together to Display in the Web Page
+In This project my major focus was to learn the use of components and using local Data to use it together to Display in the Web Page using REACT.JS

 //USE VITE TO RUN THIS APPLICATION//